How Long Do You Have to Report a Car Accident to Your Insurance Company in California?

 After a collision, contact your insurance company as soon as possible.
 How soon you need to report a car accident to your insurance depends on your policy, but waiting too long often causes delays or limits access to benefits.

-Most California insurers use a 24-72 hour notice window.
-This allows them to assess the claim while the evidence is fresh and the liability is still clear.
-Check your policy or speak with a claims representative to confirm your deadline.
+Most California insurers use a 24 to 72-hour notice window.
+This allows adjusters to evaluate the claim while the evidence is fresh and the liability is clear.
+However, don’t wait for your insurance agent to call you back before taking action.

 How reporting delays can affect your claim’s validity